-The Francis Crick Institute is a unique partnership between six of the world's leading biomedical research organisations - the Medical Research Council, Cancer Research UK, the Wellcome Trust, UCL (University College London), Imperial College London and King's College London.
+We are a unique partnership between six of the world's leading biomedical research organisations: the Medical Research Council, Cancer Research UK, Wellcome, UCL (University College London), Imperial College London and King's College London.

-Formerly known as the UK Centre for Medical Research and Innovation (UKCMRI), the project was launched in 2007 in response to the Cooksey Report, an independent review of arrangements for funding health research in the UK.
+The project to create the Crick was launched in 2007 in response to the Cooksey Report, an independent review of arrangements for funding health research in the UK.

-In the summer of 2011, with a pioneering scientific vision in place and the foundations of a state-of-the-art building about to be laid, the project was given the title of the Francis Crick Institute, acknowledging the contributions of one of Britain's most notable scientists, Dr Francis Crick.
+In the summer of 2011, with a pioneering scientific vision in place and the foundations of a state-of-the-art building about to be laid, the project was named the Francis Crick Institute, acknowledging the scientific achievements of one of Britain's most notable scientists, Dr Francis Crick.

 The Crick began operating in April 2015 when the MRC's National Institute for Medical Research and CRUK's London Research Institute (at Lincoln's Inn Fields and Clare Hall) merged.